orangebutblue/fvtt-character-questions/README.md

   - Example: "What is your favorite spell?" is not suitable, as it assumes the character is a spellcaster.
 - Before adding a new question, please check if there isn't already a similar question in the list.
 ### Translating
-Character Questions can support multiple languages.
+Profundry can support multiple languages.
 If you want, you can translate the existing questions to the language of your choice.
 Just add another key to an existing question with your language code and the translation.
 Example:
 ```json